villeloh/truenorth-jsclient/README.md

 If you've ever tried to use Google Maps while cycling, you'll know my headaches.

-* Minimize the app and when you come back, the zoom level and/or bearing has altered, throwing your sense of direction into orbit with a wicked side-spin?
+* Minimize the app and when you come back, the zoom level and/or map bearing has altered, throwing your sense of direction into orbit with a wicked side-spin?
 Check.

 * A huge banner about recommended cafés and tourist spots blocking you're view when you're rounding a tight corner?
 Check.